-If you’re searching for information about Puglia food, you’re already steps ahead of most of the millions of foreign visitors who arrive in Italy each year.
+If you’re searching for local food for your trip to Puglia, you’re already steps ahead of most of the millions of foreign visitors who arrive in Italy each year.

-Just recently, strolling down a side-street in Florence I had a waiter holler at me across the street: “pizza, pasta, spaghetti”.
-It was as though he were enlightening me to a food stereotype that has long existed in this boot shaped part of Europe.
-But the truth is, I’d have been more excited if he’d been screaming ribollita or ossobucco, dishes that are native to Tuscany; I’d have headed to Naples if I’d been after decent pizza, Venice for tiramisu and the Unites States in the unlikely event I was keening for some Pasta Alfredo (where this dish was actually invented).
+Just recently, strolling down a side street in Florence I had a waiter holler at me across the street: “pizza, pasta, spaghetti”.
+It was as though he were enlightening me about a food stereotype that has long existed in this boot-shaped part of Europe.
+But the truth is, I’d have been more excited if he’d been screaming ribollita or ossobucco, dishes that are native to Tuscany; I’d have headed to Naples if I’d been after decent pizza, Venice for tiramisu and the United States in the unlikely event I was keening for some Pasta Alfredo (where this dish was actually invented).

 I can’t entirely blame the waiter.
 I also used to believe that Italian food was homogenous country-wide.
 It wasn’t until I spent a few months in Italy over a series of trips that I came to understand the really regional nature of Italian food.
 Around the same time (and by no coincidence) I, and my stomach, fell even more deeply in love with Italy.
 It was like I’d peeled away the tin lids of generic cooking and found a stack of secret recipes inside.

-It gave me fresh zest to explore Italy all over again – the parts I’d seen before, like Florence, but also the areas I’d not yet touched or tasted, like Puglia.
-With the expertise of Puglia Tourism Board on tap to ensure I didn’t let my taste buds stray, I spent four days getting to know the Puglia food, prodding, poking, translating, deconstructing, teasing, chewing and slurping on the local dishes.
+It gave me a fresh zest to explore Italy all over again – the parts I’d seen before, like Florence on my 3-day city break, but also the areas I’d not yet touched or tasted, like Puglia.
+With the expertise of Puglia Tourism Board on tap to ensure I didn’t let my taste buds stray, I spent four days getting to know the food, prodding, poking, translating, deconstructing, teasing, chewing and slurping on the local dishes.

 And after four days of extensive food research, I came to the conclusion that Puglia is my kind of food region – the Slow Food Movement (more on that below) means produce is fresh, local and savoured; traditional recipes are revered and street food – cooked before your eyes by locals and served up at very decent prices – is common.
 But there’s space for both gourmet and play, too – I met one chef who was fascinated with concocting recipes from the ‘spontaneous’ vegetables he found growing in the garden.

-Yet, what struck me most about Puglia food was the consistent passion.
-From Camilla curling out one ear of pasta after another under dim street lights of Bari to the vintner who couldn’t pour my tasting glasses fast enough, the passion for the local produce was both energetic and contagious.
-And, as we all know, passion about food has one end result – it’s tastes pretty damn amazing.
+Yet, what struck me most about Puglian food was the consistent passion.
+From Camilla curling out one ear of pasta after another under the dim street lights of Bari to the vintner who couldn’t pour my tasting glasses fast enough, the passion for the local produce was both energetic and contagious.
+And, as we all know, passion for food has one end result – it tastes pretty damn amazing.

 Going to Puglia?
 Check out my post: 20 Very Best Things To Do In Puglia

 But I’ll tease you no more.
-What follows are some of my favourite Puglia foods, together with the best restaurants in Puglia where I at them.
+What follows are some of my favourite regional foods from Puglia, together with the best restaurants in Puglia where I at them.

 Although it’s not fair to say that focaccia derived from Puglia (historians can trace similar bread styles around the globe from the Middle East to India and back again), like many regions in Italy, Puglia has its own regional style.
 In fact, look closer and you’ll realise that the types of focaccia can differ from city to city and, let’s face it, family to family as regional recipes are handed down, adapted and altered to the chef’s tastes.